TUM-FAF/FAF-121-Gaitur-Iurie/IDE/Lab#2/README.md

  After that I written a test that was testing a function that return a list of questions.
 And I tested if it will not return null, by this mean that the path to the file is correct.

-  At the end I want to say that tasks and idea of the laboratory work was very interesting and also I would like to thank you for inventing such great labs.
+  At the end I want to say that tasks and idea of the laboratory work were very interesting and also I would like to thank you for inventing such great labs.